TagNakamoto/startup/README.md

 	- **Application Elements** - Elements and whitespace looks good.
 	- **Images** - Shifted spacing to be pleasing.
 	- **Application Text** - I made sure there were consistent fonts.
-## React Deliverable
+## React Deliverable Part 1
-For the CSS deliverable I styled the following:
+For the REACT part 1 deliverable I did the following:
 	- **Bundled and transpiled**
 	- **Components:** Login, logout, and answer checking is mocked up in respective jsx files and using their respective css files, with shared parts found in app.jsx and css
 	- Parts mocking up requirements are the same as previous parts
  	- Navigation uses browser router and connects all the pages of site

+## React Deliverable Part 2
+For the REACT part 2 deliverable I did the following:
+- **Bundled and transpiled**
+- **Components:** Login, logout, and answer checking is mocked up with jsx as possible.
+  - Login leads to answer checker when username and password are provided, authenticating them.
+Otherwise other pages are hidden.
+  - Answer checker can check the answer to question 1, giving a message depending on if the input is correct or incorrect.
+Quote is displayed using JS.
+  - Answer statistics populates table using JS for future tracking using databases and updated with websocket.
+  - Answer checker and statistics can log out to return to login page and hide other pages.
+- **Hooks**
+  - useState tracks variables that will be updated, such as the quote and table values.
+They are updated automatically now but will be done with other technologies later.
+  - useEffect hook updates the variables using set values currently, but will implement other technologies to do so in later stages.